-Global Wind Organisation is launching a new programme to support the Just Transition, helping skilled workers to move from other sectors such as oil and gas into renewables.
+Global Wind Organisation is launching a new programme to support skilled workers move from other sectors such as oil and gas into renewables.

-The GWO Access Programme recognises complementary skills and knowledge in the fields of basic safety, allowing workers seeking new opportunities in other parts of the energy sector to fast track onto GWO courses, if they have already undergone verifiable training in their previous work.
+The GWO Safety Training Access Programme recognises complementary skills and knowledge in the fields of basic safety, allowing workers seeking new opportunities in other parts of the energy sector to fast track onto GWO’s refresher courses, if they have already undergone verifiable training in their previous work.